 essentially the same as I've used on this website for the Hacker News reader demo.

 Surround Client Projects

 Website / Portal

-This power company website and portal was developed using the Accelerator CMS.
-Its public-facing pages include promotional and marketing materials, history of the company, newsletters and events, a system of alert banners used for storms and other notices, access to live power outage information, and an Jobs Application system that we built as part of the Accelerator CMS.
+This power company's website portal was developed using the Accelerator CMS.
+Its public-facing pages include promotional and marketing materials, history of the company, newsletters and events, a system of alert banners used for storms and other notices, access to live power outage information and a Jobs Application system that we built as part of the Accelerator CMS.

 We also supported user registration and login, which gave users access to the Portal side of the website.
 That's where we integrated the CMS with their Line of Business application, giving customers the ability to see their account information, past payments, current billing, and to sign up for various programs.
 This portal also made use of our Payment Processor integration, allowing users to pay their utility bills by credit card, debit card, or electronic check.